INTERNATIONAL RELIGIOUS FREEDOM ROUNDTABLE

 The IRF Roundtable is a convenor of NGOs and individuals from any and no faith that work for freedom of religion or belief

-Due to the COVID-19 pandemic, the IRF Roundtable main meetings are postponed until at least April 2020.
+Due to the COVID-19 pandemic, the IRF Roundtable main meetings have moved to a virtual platform.

 HOW WE DO OUR WORK

 We launch multi-faith initiatives and letters that any participant group proposes.
 We meet regularly both exclusively as NGOs and together with government representatives.
 Working Groups allow us to focus on specific issues, regions, or practice areas

 There are multiple ways to be a part of advancing International Religious Freedom